tud-amt/tud-amt.github.io/content/authors/Silvia/_index.md

   - Postdoctoral Researcher
 ---

- Silvia is a doctoral candidate with co-PIs [*Dr. B. Atli Veltin*](https://www.linkedin.com/in/bilimatliveltin/?originalSubdomain=nl) and [*Dr. D. Peeters*](https://www.linkedin.com/in/daniël-peeters-17601262/?originalSubdomain=nl).
-She investigates the microstructural organisation in unidirectional composites.
+ Silvia is a postdoctoral researcher with co-PIs [*Dr. Sid Kumar*](https://nl.linkedin.com/in/sid41).
+She investigates morphogenic approaches for the generation of composite microstructures.